heirro/BlockTheSpot/README.md

 #### Installation/Update:

 #### Easy Installation:
-Just run BlockTheSpot.bat.
+Just run BlockTheSpot.bat use "Run as administrator".
 You don't need to download any other file.

 #### Manual Installation:
 1. Browse to Spotify installation folder `%APPDATA%\Spotify`